Supernatural beings in Slavic religion: Rusalka

-Vodianoi, Vodník
+Vodyanoy, Vodník

-The vodianoi is a male water spirit of Slavic origin.
-The Czech and Slovak equivalent is called a vodník, Polish is a wodnik, in Russian it is vodianoy and vodyanyk in Ukrainian.
+The vodyanoy is a male water spirit of Slavic origin.
+The Czech and Slovak equivalent is called a vodník, Polish is a wodnik, in Russian it is vodyanoy and vodyanyk in Ukrainian.
 A South Slavic equivalent is vodenjak.
 He is viewed to be particularly malevolent, existing almost exclusively to drown swimmers who have angered him by their boldness.
 Reports of his appearance vary; some tales define him as a naked old man, bloated and hairy, covered in slime, covered in scales, or simply as an old peasant with a red shirt and beard.
 He is also reported to have the ability to transform into a fish.

-The vodianoi lives in deep pools, often by a mill, and is said to be the spirit of unclean male dead (this definition includes those who have committed suicide, unbaptized children, and those who die without last rites).
-As previously stated, the vodianoi would drown those who angered him with boasts or insults.
+The vodyanoy lives in deep pools, often by a mill, and is said to be the spirit of unclean male dead (this definition includes those who have committed suicide, unbaptized children, and those who die without last rites).
+As previously stated, the vodyanoy would drown those who angered him with boasts or insults.
 However, there was no certain protection, as the spirit was particularly capricious.
-Peasants feared the vodianoi and would often attempt to get rid of the spirit or, failing that, appease him.
+Peasants feared the vodyanoy and would often attempt to get rid of the spirit or, failing that, appease him.

-The only people who were generally safe from the vodianoi's anger were millers and fishermen.
-Millers in particular were viewed to be so close to the vodianoi that they often became seen as sorcerous figures.
-This may be influenced by the belief that millers yearly drown a drunk passerby as an offering to the vodianoi.
+The only people who were generally safe from the vodyanoy's anger were millers and fishermen.
+Millers in particular were viewed to be so close to the vodyanoy that they often became seen as sorcerous figures.
+This may be influenced by the belief that millers yearly drown a drunk passerby as an offering to the vodyanoy.
 Fishermen were somewhat less suspect, offering only the first of their catch with an incantation.
-If a vodianoi favored a fisherman, he would herd fish into the nets.
+If a vodyanoy favored a fisherman, he would herd fish into the nets.